-To be taught to respect one ’s self.
+To be taught to respect one’s self.

 To understand the public opinion.

 To stand upon such elevated ground as to be enabled to take a large view of the wide-spread and infinitely diversified combinations of men and affairs in a large society.